 As part of the development of a strong professional counselor identity, students are required to attend one live, in-person counseling association conference at the state, regional, national, or international level during the course of their enrollment.
 The conference is required to be a minimum of one full day (6 hours of seminar, presentation, etc.) and related to the field of clinical mental health counseling.
+The CE's that are offered at the conferences through the professional counseling organizations should be approved by the NBCC.
 Proof of attendance can be provided through a certificate of attendance, an ID badge or card, or registration confirmation.
-Although attendance at a conference can be anytime during your program, the required documentation is uploaded during the COUN 692 Internship course.
+Although attendance at a conference can be anytime during your program, upload proof of attendance within COUN 500 Advisement.
+The proof of attendance is due by the end of the COUN 692 course, but can be uploaded at any time.